Jerome Froese

-Jerome Froese (born 24 November 1970 in Berlin, Germany) is a German musician who, in 1990, officially joined his father Edgar Froese in the band Tangerine Dream.
+Jerome Froese (born 24 November 1970 in Schöneberg, West Berlin, West Germany) is a German musician who, in 1990, officially joined his father Edgar Froese in the band Tangerine Dream.
 He remained a member until 2006.
 Prior to his direct involvement in Tangerine Dream, Froese often appeared on the covers of the band's albums as a child, beginning with the 1973 release of Atem, when he was two years four months old at the time the album was released.

 Career

 In 1982, Froese started playing guitar and keyboard.
 A few years later, in 1985, he began playing drums after he got a drumkit for Christmas.
 From here, Froese became proficient on both keyboards and guitar, leading up to his induction into Tangerine Dream.
 Froese's first guest appearance with the band was on their 1989 album, Lily on the Beach, playing guitar on "Radio City".
 His first official appearance was on Melrose (1990), appearing on tour with the band that same year.

 Following the departure of Paul Haslinger, Tangerine Dream continued as a two-piece father-and-son band with various musicians guesting in the studio and in concert.
 The band stated on the record that their musical relationship was kept entirely separate from their family relationship, as witnessed by visitors to their studio seeing the two argue over a few notes.
 During these years, Jerome became increasingly interested in experimental styles of electronica and dance music.

 The fourth album in the Dream Mixes series, released in late 2003, had been created without any participation from his father.
 Jerome had also composed all but one track on each of the other Dream Mixes albums.
 In 2000, Froese began releasing a series of solo recordings aimed at DJs under the name of TDJ Rome.
 The three vinyl singles were collected and released together on CD in 2004.

 His first solo credit as Jerome Froese came that same year, with the limited edition 1-track single, C8 H10 N4 O2 (named after the chemical formula of caffeine), a track which would later appear on his first full album, Neptunes.
 In 2005, Froese maintained this parallel solo career with the release of Radio Pluto, an EP that served as a precursor to his first full solo album Neptunes.
 It was during this time period that he defined the "guitartronica" sound of his solo works.

 In 2007, he released another EP, titled Precooked Munchies, which contained two teaser tracks from his upcoming second album, and some exclusive tracks as well.
 Later that year, his second full-length album Shiver Me Timbers was released, and because of an agreement between father and son, Jerome Froese's Moonpop label obtained the rights of over eighty Tangerine Dream titles, meaning that Jerome's and Edgar's works would be re-released separately.
 In late 2008, the title track from a new 3-track EP The Speed of Snow was released via the Moonpop website for free.